IainStevenson/docker.multi.service.reverse.proxy/src/network.md

 ## Network topology

-This diagram illustrates the host and docker network setup.
+This text diagram illustrates the host and docker network setup.

 ```
 .___________________________________________________________________________________________.